Parallels Between "The Fall" of Adapa in the Adapa and the Southwind Myth and "The Fall" of Adam in Genesis 3:1-24

 (3) Yahweh THWARTS THE SERPENT (who told Eve she and Adam will NOT DIE), Adam and Eve WILL DIE; Anu's attempt to secure immortality for Adapa is THWARTED BY Ea (Enki), Adapa WILL DIE like all other men.

-The Serpent as Ningishzida:
+The Serpent as Gishzida (Nin-gish-zida):

 (1) The Serpent advised Eve she would be like a God and she WOULD NOT DIE if she consumed the forbidden fruit; Ningishzida is in favor of Adapa obtaining immortality putting in a good word for him before Anu.
 Anu probably had Ningishzida (and Dumuzi) present the bread and water of life to Adapa on his behalf.